Phil Maton: Personal life

-Maton’s two younger brothers also play baseball.
-Nick is a shortstop for the Detroit Tigers and Jacob is a pitcher who was drafted by the Mariners in 2018, but opted to play college baseball at Coastal Carolina.
+Maton's two younger brothers also play baseball: Nick is currently an MLB free agent, and Jacob is a pitcher who was drafted by the Seattle Mariners in the 2018 MLB draft who later played college baseball at Coastal Carolina.

-Maton is married to Katelynn Cook.
+Maton is married to Katelynn Cook, a 4-year player for the Louisiana Tech softball team.
+She graduated in 2016.

+Maton grew up a St. Louis Cardinals fan.